livekit/livekit-docs/docs/guides/deploy/benchmark.md

 For publishing, it sends packets simulating a particular bitrate.
 This makes it a good approximation for audio streams, but less so for video.
 With real video tracks, the publisher responds to downstream feedback such as PLI packets and would then produce I frames.

-When it's used as a subscriber, it will compute packet loss and produce NACKs, but does not produce PLI.
+As a subscriber, it will compute packet loss and produce NACKs, but does not produce PLI.

+When benchmarking with the load tester, be sure to run it on a machine with plenty of resources, and that the [sysctl parameters](tuning) have been tuned.

 ### Headless chrome